 Due to the coronavirus outbreak, appointments at your GP surgery will be different at the moment.

-Face to face appointments ARE available to all patients, and have been throughout the entire pandemic, but most patients will be asked to discuss your condition over the phone to assess whether a face to face appointment is necessary.
+Face to face appointments ARE available to all patients, and have been throughout the entire pandemic, but patients may be asked to discuss your condition over the phone to assess whether a face to face appointment is necessary.
 We have recently opened a limited number of directly bookable face to face appointments, the receptionist will offer these when they think it is appropriate.